wisniewskikr/google-apps-script/Aws-Redshift/README.md

 -----------

 ##### Goal
-The goal of this project is to show how to display Alert in Gsheet using Menu.
+The goal of this project is to show how to connect Gsheet with AWS Redshift.

-##### Details
-When user choose custom menu in Gsheet then Google Apps Script function is run then Alert shoudl be displayed in Gsheet.

 ##### Result
-Text "Hello World" should be displayed in Alert.
+When user click on menu: "Functions -> Redshift Schemas" then schemas should be taken form Redshift and display as alert in Gsheet.

 IMPLEMENTATION
 -----------

 Implementation details:
+* In file "configuration.gs" is all configuration to AWS Redshift;
+* In file "aws.gs" are all functions connected with AWS;
-* In file "functions.gs" create all functions.
+* In file "functions.gs" create all functions;
+* In AWS Redshift has to be created new cluster;
+* In AWS IAM has to be created new user with roles "AmazonRedshiftFullAccess" and "AmazonRedshiftDataFullAccess".

 LAUNCH